stanislav-web/PyRuc/README.md

 |3.6|[![Build Status](https://travis-ci.org/stanislav-web/PyRuc.svg?branch=master)](https://travis-ci.org/stanislav-web/PyRuc) |

 ##### What do you get out of the box?
-- Registration and maintenance in mode of persistent storage use
+- User's account maintenance in mode of persistent storage use
 - Granting access to your internal services
 - Rapid recovery access in case of loss of control

 ##### Requirements
 - Python >= 3.5
 - Redis >= 4

+##### Implemented
+- Gunicorn WSGI
+- Gevent as default async worker for Gunicorn
+- Python flask
+- Twilio SMS notifier
+- ELK client for as log transport
+- JWT authentication
+- Redis as persistent user's storage

 ##### Installation
 - Docker